apache/amoro-site/amoro-site/content/quickstart/setup.md

 ---
 # Setup

-This guide describes two ways to deploy the Amoro demo environment: using docke-compose or release packages.
+This guide describes two ways to deploy the Amoro demo environment: docker-compose or release packages.
 If you want to deploy by compiling the source code, please refer to [Deployment](/docs/latest/deployment/).

 ## Setup from Docker-Compose